equinor/sepes-api/docs/platform/SEPES component overview.md

 ## SEPES Frontend ##

-Frontend allowes users to manage
+Frontend allows users to manage pods.

 This contains the following roles:
 - Admin: Access to all resources